nahharris/ph-actors-tcc/monografia/scratches/actor-model/Actor Model.md

-The actor model is a model for concurrent computation where a program is though in terms of **actors** that work independently of each other and communicate via messages.

-There are 3 main parts of a system that uses the Actor Model:

-- **Actor**: a computation unit
-- **Message**: data send to an actor
-- **Address**: identifies an actor, used to identify the receiver of a message

-When an actor receives a message, it can do a lot of things, like:

-- Define the behaviour of next messages
-- Create new actors
-- Send messages to other actors

-It's also important to put emphasys in the fact that the message ordering is not guaranteed

-The actor model can be think of as distributed OOP.
-Where the actors act like objects but they may execute code concurrently or in parallel (in different threads or even in different machines).

----

 The Actor Model of computation was stablished by Carl Hewitt in 1973 grounded on previous work done by Peter Bishop and Richard Steiger.
-His objetives were to address the new challenges imposed by the massive concurrent and parallel systems that emerged with cloud computing and many-core architectures, but founded on physical laws, unlike most other previous work based purely on algebra.
+His objetives were to address the new challenges imposed by the massive concurrent and parallel systems that emerged with cloud computing and many-core architectures.

+His objectives were achieved creating a computational model that is inherently concurrent.
+A big shift from previous models is that it's based on physical laws, instead of pure algebra.
 The most important hypotesis defended by Hewitt's work is:

 > All physically possible computation can be directly implemented with Actors

+The Actor Model represents a complete rethinking of concurrent computation, moving from global state machines to distributed, asynchronous message-passing systems that better reflect the physical reality of modern computing systems.
 ## What is an Actor?

 Hewitt proposes this primitive called Actor that is identified by an address.
 Actors are entities that will communicate with each other through messages.
 Once a message is received, an Actor can: